$d$-balanced squeezing function: Introduction

-\end{definition} For notational convenience, we will denote the squeezing function $S_{d,D}^\Omega$ by $S^d$(unless otherwise stated) in the work which follows.
-It is easy to see that $S^d$ is biholomorphic invariant and its values lie in the semi open interval $(0,1].$ As we mentioned above $D$ is holomorphic homogeneous d-regular if its squeezing function $S^d$ has a positive lower bound.
+\end{definition} For notational convenience, we denote the squeezing function $S_{d,D}^\Omega$ by $S^d$ unless otherwise stated.
+It is easy to see that $S^d$ is biholomorphic invariant and its values lie in the semi-open interval $(0,1].$ As with generalized squeezing function here also $D$ is holomorphic homogeneous d-regular if its squeezing function $S^d$ has a positive lower bound.